Ampicillin/sulbactam combination shows synergy to cover strains of bacteria resistant to ampicillin, thus providing broader coverage.

 It is effective and safe to use ampicillin/sulbactam in multidrug-resistant A. baumannii infections.

-The mode of action of ampicillin, like any other beta-lactam antibiotics, on sensitive organisms, can be considered to be a two-step process.
+The mode of action of ampicillin, like any other beta-lactam antimicrobial, on sensitive organisms, can be considered to be a two-step process.
 In the first step, the drug binds to primary receptors called membrane-bound penicillin-binding proteins.
 These proteins perform vital roles in cell cycle-related, the morphogenetic formation of cell wall peptidoglycan.
-Inactivation of penicillin-binding proteins by bound antibiotic has immediate arresting actions on their function.
+Inactivation of penicillin-binding proteins by bound antimicrobial has immediate arresting actions on their function.
 The second stage comprises the physiological effects caused by this receptor-ligand interaction.
 Penicillin-binding proteins are involved in the late stages of peptidoglycan synthesis in the cell wall.
 Because peptidoglycan maintains the integrity of the cell wall, which resides in a hypotonic environment, its disruption causes lysis and cell death.

 Ampicillin/sulbactam is not absorbed adequately after oral absorption.
 In intravenous formulations, penetration into tissue/fluids includes intraperitoneal fluid (60%), myometrium (64%), sputum (12% to 14%), cerebrospinal fluid (CSF) (11% to 14%).
 As ampicillin/sulbactam excretion is primarily renal, its half-life increases in patients with impaired renal function.
 Pharmacokinetics of ampicillin/sulbactam does not change in the pediatric population as compared to adults.
 Caution must be observed in the administration to neonates with age less than one week and premature infants due to an underdeveloped urinary system.